NotnHeavy/SourceMod-Type-Collection/README.md

 - tf/CTakeDamageInfo.inc: An object that contains all information for damaging players.
 Note that you will have to create your own DHooks (in particular, the OnTakeDamage ones) in order to utilise this methodmap fully.
 Note that there is a bug where if you toggle mini crits manually before `CTFGameRules::ApplyOnDamageModifyRules()` is called, due to mini crits and crits both toggling the DMG_CRIT damage type, the effect will default to the full crit one.
 This can be fixed by including SMTC.inc and calling `CTakeDamageInfo::SetCritType()` instead of modifying `CTakeDamageInfo::m_eCritType()` directly.
 This requires "Vector.inc".
 - tf/CTFRadiusDamageInfo.inc: An object that allows for damaging players within a specific radius.
 This requires "CTakeDamageInfo.inc" and "Vector.inc".
 - tf/TFPlayerClassData_t.inc: An object that holds data for each class in TF2.
 This can be used to interact with the game's `g_pTFPlayerClassDataMgr`, which holds data about all of TF2's classes.
 This requires "tf_shareddefs.inc" and "Vector.inc".
+- tf/tf_point_t.inc: An object that represents a point within a CTFPointManager entity.
+This requires "Vector.inc".
+- tf/flame_point_t.inc: An object that represents a flame point within a CTFFlameManager entity.
+This derives from tf_point_t and can be worked with to modify flames spewed from flamethrowers.
+This requires "tf_point_t.inc".

 ## Removed since previous versions (additions here will be cleared in the update after deprecation):
 - Nothing!